Leadership & Staff

 Deacon Kyrill Schaefer has served as a deacon at St. Michael since his ordination in 2009.

-He received his Bachelor of Arts in French from the University of Kentucky, performed post graduate studies at the University of Tours in France, and received his Master of Arts in Education from the University of Louisville.
+Deacon Kyrill received his Bachelor of Arts in French from the University of Kentucky, with studies in Tours, France.
+He also completed a MEd with an emphasis in instructional technology at the University of Louisville.

 Steve Jacobs leads the powerful and prayerful choir of St Michael.
 His love of liturgical music, both Slavic and Byzantine combined with his musical talent help our choir to be well known throughout the country.